-Adele now shares her love for doll art with aspiring and experienced students through both live and online classes that challenge their talents and meet their creative needs.
-Her newest online classes will begin early 2017.
+Adele now shares her love for the figurative art with aspiring and experienced students through both live and online classes that challenge their talents and meet their creative needs.
 Her creative journey will continue to grow as she merges more into the polymer world of sculpting realistic figures.

 Adele Sciortino, Figurative Artist

 I am happy to share classes and art dolls with you and to meet you in the safe world of cyberspace.